 What does custom software actually cost?

-You have a specific idea for an individual online platform and are faced with the decision of how to implement it?
+You have a concrete idea for an individual online platform and are faced with the decision of how to implement it?
 Custom software is developed according to your wishes and needs - unlike standard software, which can be modified but never achieves the same flexibility.
-If you are not yet sure what custom software actually is and whether it is the right approach for your project, you can find further explanations in our article on custom software.
+If you are still not sure what custom software actually is and whether it is the right approach for your project, you can find further explanations in our article on custom software.

 The cost of implementing a software project depends largely on the following factors: